 And since you’re able to sell the same image over and over and over, stock photography represents a great source of passive income.
 You’ll keep getting paid for work that’s already finished.

 Find yourself spending lots of time on social media?
-Well, you can get paid (and get paid well) to manage other people’s social media accounts.
+Well, you can get paid (and get paid well).

 Like to work out and live a healthy lifestyle?
 Or just need some extra motivation to start living healthier?
 Believe it or not, you can actually get paid for losing weight with HealthyWage.